 In these chapters, God continues to warn of coming judgments but reminds the people there will always be a faithful remnant (Is.
 18.6).

-As we watch what’s happening here in our nation, we cannot give up or lose hope either.
-If we’re believers and part of that faithful remnant, we’re called to be salt and light.
+As we watch what’s happening here in our nation, your nation, and around the world, and especially what’s happened over the last three days with the assassination of Charlie Kirk, we cannot lose hope and just throw up our hands.
+If we’re believers and part of His family, His faithful remnant, we’re called to be salt and light.

 Philippians 2.14-15 says we are to: